German Shepherd Dog

 He will do well and make you proud if trained in competitive sports such as flyball and agility.

-This loyal dog loves to be in close contact with his human family pack and does not do well if left outside without companionship and activity.
+This loyal dog loves to be in close contact with his human family pack and should not be left outside without companionship and activity.

 Ideal Living Space